What Are Site Plans?

-Site Plan vs. Floor Plan
+Site Plans vs. Floor Plans

-A floor plan is a scaled drawing of the interior of a home depicting details such as the room sizes, doors, windows, fixtures, and relationships between spaces.
+A floor plan is a scaled drawing of the interior of a home depicting details such as room sizes, doors, windows, fixtures, and relationships between spaces.

 2D Site Plans

 A 3D site visual makes it easier to show clients the texture and contrast of various materials.
 It’s the pop-up book version of the 2D plan.

 For clients who are unfamiliar with reading site plans, the 3D site visual is easier to understand.
-It creates a lasting impact and a wow factor for clients, making them more eager to invest in the construction.
+It creates a lasting impact and a “wow factor” for clients, making them more eager to invest in the construction.

 Site Plan Examples